nowei/open-seattle-example/server/README.md

 which should also download any missing dependencies.
 The server will then run on localhost:3333

-Then for the we can `curl` things like:
+Then to interact with the server, we can `curl` things like:

 `register`: